RyanSquared/ryansquared.github.io/_posts/2022-10-02-exploring-qubes-rpc.md

 shut down and the vault qube can be restarted to apply changes.

-We also need to make sure that `scdaemon` is installed, as it is not automatically installed in (at least) Qubes 4.1.1's Debian 11 tepmlate.
+We also need to make sure that `scdaemon` is installed, as it is not automatically installed in (at least) Qubes 4.1.1's Debian 11 template.
 This can be done by running `sudo apt install -y scdaemon` in the TemplateVM used by the vault qube.